10 Crime-Thriller Books Like The Guest List

 This story follows two estranged sisters.
 We have Claire, who has married a millionaire and lives her best rich life.
 Then we have Lydia, a single mother struggling to make ends meet.
 The two of them are plagued by the unsolved disappearance of their sister.
 But they have not communicated for almost two decades until one night when Claire’s husband is murdered.

 This book is not for the faint of heart.
 It deals with murder, violence, sexual abuse, and more that we saw in The Guest List!
-Also, it is a deep examination into the true wickedness of humanity, and I loved watching that unfold.
+Also, it is a deep examination of the true wickedness of humanity, and I loved watching that unfold.

 Pretty Girls